 So, with that said, let’s look at the general rule of thumb for ALL protein powders that everyone should adhere to and then we can address which one would be right for your lifestyle.

 First, you want to make sure that your protein of choice isn’t loaded with sugar or cheap fillers and artificial sweeteners for that matter.
 If you can, go organic.
 This way you are 100% covered.
 If you can’t find or afford that as an option, be sure to read the label and check the ingredients for high sugar content, fake fats, flavors, colors, preservatives and so on.

 If you are vegan, as stated above, hemp and pea are really great choices.
 Rice protein is also fine, but I’d like you to avoid soy in general, including soy protein powders.
 Here are a few reasons:

 90+% of soy in America is a GMO crop.
 This means it’s genetically modified.
 We don’t yet know the effects of GMO’s in our bodies, but what we do know for sure is that they are specifically genetically modified to tolerate large amounts of chemical pesticides.
-Pesticides are terrible for our weight and our overall health, in particular the types of cancers you mentioned in your question.
+Pesticides are terrible for our weight and our overall health, in particular some types of cancers.

 There is also research that suggests the isoflavones in soy (GMO and organic) are extremely bad for thyroid health.
 The only way to avoid this would be to do organic fermented soy in extreme moderation.